elcodedocle/gplusraffle/README.md

  2009.

  - Fusion Tables is an experimental project, which means it doesn't even offer the chance to pay to increase you app's API access quota.
-Once you get pass 25000 requests/day (a single INSERT/UPDATE counts as 5), your app will be down until the next day.
+Once you get past 25000 requests/day (a single INSERT/UPDATE counts as 5), your app will be down until the next day.
 The same argument applies to a number of restrictions such as table size, request and upload file size, etc.